 That’s probably why the Broadway rendition of “I Got Rhythm,” early in the show, is—how can I put this?
 Disappointing and bad?
 Or perhaps just incoherent.
 Adam, borschtbeltedly proclaiming that everything is terrible and art should reflect this, begins to plunk out a lugubrious minor version of “I Got Rhythm” in 3/4.
 It is a song that he is writing for Henri, who argues (and the hamfistedness of the “art should speak life’s difficulty”/ “art should recuperate life’s joy” debate in the show’s book is truly eyerollworthy—I think my trusty companions and I actually rolled) that the piece needs more snap, and leads Adam into a chipper 4/4 version of the tune we all know.
 (You can hear audio in the original cast recording.)

 “I Got Rhythm” becomes Henri’s song, precisely through a repudiation of 3/4 time—the time of waltz.
-Jerry joins in (as does the entire company, eventually), but it is no longer Jerry’s song.)6)Nobody has much of a character in the film; in the musical, Jerry doesn’t even have a national ideology.
-(All he has is “Beginner’s Luck,” sung to whirling umbrellas that nod toward both Kelly’s performance in Singing’ in the Rain and The Umbrellas of Cherbourg—ok, clever; I chuckled, but maybe fix the bigger issues with the book before adding visual witticisms.
+Jerry joins in (as does the entire company, eventually), but it is no longer Jerry’s song.)Nobody has much of a character in the film; in the musical, Jerry doesn’t even have a national ideology.
+(All he has is “Beginner’s Luck,” sung to whirling umbrellas that nod … Continue reading

 Broadway Henri: wants to sing